Close

 The provisions of section 148 of the Act relating to maintenance of cost records and cost audit are not applicable to the Company.

 Pursuant to the legislation ‘The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013', the Company has a policy on Prevention of Sexual Harassment at Workplace.
 During the year under review, no complaint has been received from employees.
-There was no case reported during the year under review under the said policy.
+There was no other case reported during the year under review under the said policy.

-Details as prescribed under section 134 of the Act and rules made thereunder, applicable to the Company, have been specifically given in this Report, wherever applicable.
+Details as prescribed under section 134 of the Act and Rules made thereunder, applicable to the Company, have been specifically given in this Report, wherever applicable.

 Directors' and Key Managerial Personnel-Changes